ReluctantHacker/notes/physics/NewtonMechanics.md

 > [!NOTE]
 > Human beings feel acceleration and do observe the phenomona of acceleration(like water incline).
 So intuitively, we think acceleration is absolute.
 But it is just an illusion.
 We live on earth, earth's acceleration field(gravitation field) is so natural to us that we all think the state of water or spring on earth is the absolute statical.
 We thought the statical phenamona on earth is the absolute statical.
 But it's not true.
 Since, of course, earth is not the center of the universe.

-# Mass, Momentum, Kinetic Energy and Work
+# Mass and Force
-How can we define how much an object is moving?
-Speed alone is not enough to tell the whole story because we know that two objects with same speed may need different time to be stoped if we perform the same continuous force.

-On the other hand, different static objects need different force to accelerate to same speed.
+We know that Different objects may need different force to accelerate to the same speed.

 > [!NOTE]
-> We define **mass** as how hard a object gains acceleration(negative or positive).
+> We define **mass** as how hard an object gains acceleration(negative or positive).
 If an object has a larger mass then we need more force to give it to make it gains the same acceleration as the smaller mass one.

 However, the concept of force is based on mass.
 So the argument here is circular.
 Like force defines mass and mass also defines force.
 This is not valid.
 In fact, the only valid way we can define force is by gravitational law.